FDA 510(k) & ISO Certified

 FDA-cleared & IP-protected

 FDA 510(k) cleared and ISO certified.
-8 patents issued, 2 pending — 15+ years of foundational electrical stimulation IP acquired through Rehabtronics Inc. 5 peer-reviewed publications.
+8 patents issued, 2 pending — 15+ years of foundational electrical stimulation IP.
 Commercially deployable today in the US and Canada.

 De-risked